sigami/maketador/Readme.md

 Also bower and grunt-cli installed globally.

+Using grunt is just mind blowing.

+If you are not using it, you are missing out on some incredible powers.

 ### Created for Child Themes ###

 Why create new themes all the time if child themes exists since year 0.